| S0 |

 Entry into high latitudes |

 We drop below 60°S. The regime changes: 8 to 12-metre swells, sustained winds at 35–50 knots, permanently drifting icebergs.
-Fallback options close — the route becomes continuous.
-You don't "return" between windows.
+Fallback options close, the route becomes continuous.
 There is nowhere to return to. |

-| M1 |
+| S1 |

 South Pacific |

-First sector, heading east |
+First leg, heading east |

 The longest stretch without a realistic stopover.
 Depressions move fast and last long, crossed seas are sustained.
-We establish routines, read the boat, calibrate reduction thresholds.
-This is where the expedition finds its true tempo. |
+We establish routines, read the boat, calibrate reduction thresholds. |

-| M2 |
+| S2 |

-Indian sector — isolated zones |
+Indian sector, isolated zones |

 No realistic fallback |

 The section furthest from any infrastructure on Earth.
-The Kerguelen Islands are 2,000 miles away — a bleak anchorage with no real assistance.
-In the event of serious damage here, the question is not "where to go" — it is "how long can the boat hold".
-The decision to continue is made with the smallest margin of the entire loop. |
+The Kerguelen Islands are 2,000 miles away, a bleak anchorage with no real assistance.
+In the event of serious damage, the question is no longer "where to go", it is "how long can the boat hold". |

-| M3 |
+| S3 |

-Deep South (weather and ice permitting) |
+Deep South (ice permitting) |

-Opportunistic descent toward the magnetic pole |
+Opportunistic descent |

-If the sea ice allows and the window is clear: descent further south, high-value scientific observations, contact with pack ice.
-Otherwise: hold latitude and the loop.
-This milestone cannot be planned — it is seized or not. |
+If sea ice allows and the window is clear, descent further south, high-value scientific observations, contact with pack ice.
+Otherwise, hold latitude and the loop.
+This descent is not planned, it is seized or not. |

-| M4 |
+| S4 |

 Australian sector and Davis Sea |